ZeusLN/zeus-docs/docs/for-users/embedded-node/lightning-onboarding.md

 Since ZEUS also has a built-in on-chain wallet, you can open channels using on-chain funds.
 Read about [how channels work in ZEUS](https://docs.zeusln.app/for-users/using-zeus/channels).

-### Opening a channel to OLYMPUS by ZEUS
+### Opening a channel to Olympus by ZEUS

 You can open a channel in ZEUS by going to the `Channels` view by clicking the channel icon in the bottom right corner of the main view, and then hitting the `+` icon in the top right corner.

-There is a button on the `Open Channel` view you can press to populate the required fields to open a channel to [OLYMPUS by ZEUS](https://amboss.space/node/031b301307574bbe9b9ac7b79cbe1700e31e544513eae0b5d7497483083f99e581).
+There is a button on the `Open Channel` view you can press to populate the required fields to open a channel to [Olympus by ZEUS](https://amboss.space/node/031b301307574bbe9b9ac7b79cbe1700e31e544513eae0b5d7497483083f99e581).

 Unlike paid LSP channels, your channel will require on-chain confirmation; it will not open instantly.
 You will also need to make sure that the channel is unannounced.
 We reserve announced channels for our liquidity partners to ensure that our paid LSP users have a great payments experience.